-People with COVID-19 have reported a wide range of symptoms that include:
+People with COVID-19 have reported a wide range of symptoms.
+For example:

-Based on what we know today, most people with the new coronavirus will have mild or moderate symptoms.
-This means they can usually recover at home, while isolating themselves from the rest of the household.
+Based on what we know today, most people will have mild or moderate symptoms.
+This means they can usually recover at home while isolating themselves from the rest of the household.

 But for some people, the virus can be more serious.
 Severe illness from COVID-19 means that you are admitted to the hospital, need intensive care, or require help from a device to breathe.

 Complications are more common in older adults and those with existing health conditions, including heart disease.